-Many of the interviewees choose music they associate with landmark events in their lives.
+We arrested-adolescence baby boomers (see “High Fidelity” et al) take the Desert Island issue seriously.
+Some people might choose music they associate with landmark events in their lives.
 Not I, said Jeff.
 Music’s too important to confuse it with life.
 My conundrum would be of a different sort – to go for the music I most esteem, or that which I listen to most, or that which I most enjoy.
-The first would include “John Wesley Harding”, for example (or Dylan in general), which I esteem at the top of the pile but listen to relatively infrequently.
-I listen to a lot of Renaissance liturgical music as background music to sleep on the train, but I’m guessing I wouldn’t have that issue on a desert island.
+The first would include “John Wesley Harding”, for example, which I esteem greatly but listen to rarely.
+The second would include the Renaissance liturgical music I listen to as background music to sleep on the train, but I’m guessing I wouldn’t have that issue on a desert island.
 What do I do about The Beatles?
 I rarely actually bother to play their music anymore – I just press a button in my cerebral jukebox and let it run through my synapses.

-So one of my leading candidates for a cut I’d like to spend the rest of my life with is ‘317 East 32nd’ by the Lennie Tristano quintet from their album “Live in Toronto 1952”.
+One cut I’d surely like to spend the rest of my life with is ‘317 East 32nd’ by the Lennie Tristano quintet from their album “Live in Toronto 1952”.

 Lennie Tristano’s music never fails to transport me.
 It’s pure and abstract and riveting.
 It’s like watching an imagined river, a mental act of divine creation.
 It transcends life.
 It never gets bogged down in the messiness of human intercourse.
 It’s beyond what one Danish prince called ‘the whips and scorns of time’.

 Lennie Tristano (1919–78) is no household name, and I understand why.
-Most people don’t get his music.
-There’s nothing to get, really.
+Not many people ‘get’ his music, because there’s nothing to ‘get’.
 It’s an abstract.
 Like watching mathematical patterns unfold.
 So what?
-Well, I’ll tell you so what: Ice Also Burns.
+Well, I’ll tell you so what: